 - People with medical conditions, such as asthma, diabetes and chronic lung disease

 - Those who live with or provide care for these individuals

 The CDC website has information for the 2023-2024 flu season.
 This year’s flu vaccines are quadrivalent, which means they cover the four most likely strains of the flu virus expected this season (two A strains and two B strains).
 All available vaccines are preservative-free and do not contain gluten or latex.
 Most are thimerosal-free or thimerosal-reduced.

 The vaccines provided at UCLA Health include

 - Fluarix - A standard-dose injection approved for people 6 months and older.
-May contain small amounts of egg protein.
-It is not for people with a severe egg allergy or history of anaphylaxis.

 - Fluzone High-Dose - A high-dose injection for adults who are 65 years and older.
 Contains four times the amount of antigen as the Fluarix vaccine.
 If the high-dose vaccine is not available, patients may receive the standard dose Fluarix vaccine.

 - FluMist - A nasal mist for children and adults between 2 and 49 years old.
 Not for people with decreased immunity.

 - Flublok - A standard-dose injection recommended for people 18 and older.